-From spectrum of captured neutrons by copper and chlorine which was measured with large statistics (to 10^6 in one channel) B_n of 64 Cu was obtained as (7915.867 \pm 0.024) keV.
+From spectrum of captured neutrons by copper and chlorine which was measured with large statistics (to $10^6$ in one channel), $B_n$ of $^{64}\mathrm{Cu}$ was obtained as $(7915.867 \pm 0.024)$ keV.
 It is evident that precision of energy calibration is limited not by statistics, but characteristics of the HPGe detector.
-Value B_n can be obtained with precision of 10-20 eV.
+Value $B_n$ can be obtained with precision of 10-20 eV.
 For achieving of such a result some problems must be taken into account:

-(1) In fitting a spectrum from the HPGe detector the value of FWHM of peaks on spectrum has not smooth behavior in dependence on number of channels.

-(2) It is reasonable to use value 10 eV for errors of positions of secondary transitions despite of high statistical precision (lower than 10 eV).

-(3) One needs to be in luck to find some number of peaks with small errors which form a curve in calibration procedure.
+- (1) In fitting a spectrum from the HPGe detector the value of FWHM of peaks on spectrum has not smooth behavior in dependence on number of channels. - (2) It is reasonable to use the value of 10 eV for errors of positions of secondary transitions despite of high statistical precision (lower than 10 eV). - (3) One needs to be in luck to find some number of peaks with small errors which form a curve in calibration procedure.

 One else point can be discussed now in more detail: the use of SE and DE peaks in calibration procedure.
-In our work these peaks were not used, because their energies do not differ from energies of FE peaks on m_0c^2 and $2m_0c^2$, respectively (see Fig. 5): energies of SE and DE peaks are below the expected value on about 170 and 140 eV, respectively.
-There was accurate work [14] in which it has been demonstrated that in measurements of spectra from (n, γ) reaction by the Ge detector the spacing between escape peaks is m_0c^2 within an error of 15 eV.
+In our work these peaks were not used, because their energies do not differ from energies of FE peaks on $m_0c^2$ and $2m_0c^2$ , respectively (see Fig. 5): energies of SE and DE peaks are below the expected value on about 170 and 140 eV, respectively.
+There was accurate work [14] in which it was demonstrated that in measurements of spectra from $(n, \gamma)$ reaction by the Ge detector the spacing between escape peaks is $m_0c^2$ within an error of 15 eV.

-On the other hand, the mechanism of obtaining of DE peak energy higher than E(FE)-1022 keV was suggested in [13].
+On the other hand, the mechanism for obtaining the DE peak energy higher than E(FE)-1022 keV was suggested in [13].
 It is the annihilation of the positrons on bound electrons.
 In such a process a small part of the annihilation energy must be used to overcome the electron binding energy which results in electron-hole pairs.
 In addition, the energy of DE peak may further be increased due to the Compton scattering of the annihilation photons to forward angles in the detector active volume.

 In our case, we have more simple mechanism to obtain energies of DE and SE peaks, which are lower than expected.
 Our detector was relatively old and it was used in many experiments on neutron beam and its resolution became worse from radiation damage.
-This effect can be detected first of all in the peaks from the most higher energy.
+This effect can be detected, first of all, in the peaks from the most higher energy.
 It is demonstrated in Fig. 3 that SE and DE peaks are wider than FE peaks in the same energy interval.
 From the bad resolution the mean position of peak is shifted down and we have the energy, which is lower than expected.

 Now one may compare value obtained in this work with the previous results.
-Value of B_n for 64Cu in [2] was 7915.96(11) keV and that in [1] was 7915.52(8) keV.
-Value 7915.867(24) keV obtained in this work is more close to the value from [2] and on about four standard deviations differs from that in [1].
+Value of $B_n$ for $^{64}$ Cu in [2] was 7915.96(11) keV and that one in [1] was 7915.52(8) keV.
+Value of 7915.867(24) keV obtained in this work is more close to the value from [2] and on about four standard deviations differs from that in [1].